ga4gh/vrs/docs/source/appendices/design_decisions.rst

-:ref:`Allele Normalization <normalization>` is the process of comparing a span of reference sequence to a sequence state (often the alternative sequence).
-Normalization consists of two steps: trimming and shuffling.
+:ref:`Allele Normalization <normalization>` is the process of comparing a span of reference sequence to a sequence state (often the alternative sequence) and resolving that span to an unambiguous form.
+The fully-justified Allele normalization in VRS consists of two steps: trimming and shuffling.
 In the trimming step, common flanking prefix and suffix sequences are removed.
 For example, a CAG-to-CTG Allele would be trimmed to merely A-to-T, with the position adjusted accordingly.